-7. Encourage team members to speak up about biases
+8. Encourage team members to speak up about biases.

-From more innovation to more talented employees to higher retention rates, there are a number of reasons why companies should focus on creating diverse workplaces.
-Set goals to make sure that your diversity program is more than just lip service and you actually make progress toward building a diverse team.
+From increased innovation to greater employee retention rates, there are a number of reasons why companies should focus on creating diverse workplaces.
+Set diversity and inclusion goals to make sure that your diversity program is more than just lip service and you actually make progress toward building a diverse team.